Message from the Chair

 To address gaps in the community, we opened a regional Learning Hub at the rear of the Carnamah Hall and it was utilised almost immediately for the establishment of a CoderDojo club for local youth with plans underway for an expanded program.

 To quote Tom Vilsack, People working together in a strong community with a shared goal and a common purpose can make the impossible possible.
 This is very much the story of the North Midlands Project.
-I’d like to thank our volunteers, employees, everyone on our dedicated Management Committee, our Regional Advisory Team and our group of passionate Artistic, Cultural & Wellness Directors.
+I’d like to thank our volunteers, team members, everyone on our dedicated Management Committee, our Regional Advisory Team, our group of passionate Artistic, Cultural & Wellness Directors, Di Taylor, Ron Bradfield Jnr and every creative involved.
 We can be justly proud of everything we have achieved together in 2017.

 – Andrew Bowman-Bright, Chair